huyuhui001/mySite/docs/linux/SES/linux_ses_demo.md

 1).
 There are several different ways to create a new keyring and user.
 This is just one way.
 Create a new keyring and associated user named `James`.
-Remember that typically all new users will need read rights for the mon capability, and will need read/write rights for the osd capability, including a specification of rights to a pool.
+Remembgr that typically all new users will need read rights for the mon capability, and will need read/write rights for the osd capability, including a specification of rights to a pool.
 ```
 admin:/etc/ceph # ceph-authtool -g -n client.james --cap mon 'allow r' --cap osd 'allow rw pool=iscsi-images' -C /etc/ceph/ceph.client.james.keyring